kumahq/kuma-website/docs/README.md

 ::: slot step-1-content
 ### Download and Install Kuma CP
-To get started you can download Kuma and install it using the Kuma CLI application: &#96;Kumactl&#96;.
+To get started you can download Kuma and install it using the Kuma CLI application: &#96;kumactl&#96;.
 :::

 ::: slot step-1-code-block
 ```
-$ Kumactl install control-plane | kubectl apply -f
+$ kumactl install control-plane | kubectl apply -f
 ```
 :::